(The following is a transcript of the video above.)

 Okay, so those are the most applicable classes.
 There are definitely other ones you could check out: 021 for beer mugs, and beer jugs.
 But, 032, 033, and restaurant services.

 Now like I always mention, registering a trademark…it’s not rocket science, but expertise comes from experience.

 So we always recommend using an attorney.
-Also at Gerben Law Firm, we use professional grade search software.
+Also at Gerben IP, we use professional grade search software.
 We have software that goes in and does vowel replacements, and phonetic searches.
 This trademark search software gives you way more robust trademark search, so that you can be more confident when filing with the USPTO.